sajib-4414/infovislibraryproject/README.md

 In this page you will see all the number of books you have viewed of different subjects.
 So, you will get an idea about your reading pattern.

 <img src="/media-resources/screenshot-my-top-book-viewings.PNG" width="550">

+### Information visualization principles used:
+- I have also implemented Schneiderman’s principle [1] of overview first,zoom and filter, and details on demand principle.
+- I have followed the gestalt principle of proximity and closure in theinterface in document detail and home page
+- The system maintained a good level of expressiveness by showing anadequate level of information on demand.
+- The system maintained the data-ink ratio by showing less importantdata with background colours.

+#### References:
+[1] B. Shneiderman.
+Ieee symposium on visual languages.
+InThe eyes have it:a task by data type taxonomy for information visualizations, pp. 336–343.IEEE, New York, NY, USA, 1996. doi: 10.1109/VL.1996.545307